Pyrokahd/GameOfLife_BlenderAddon/README.md

 ## Abort while running
 The System Console can also be used to terminate the process by clicking in it and pressing CTRL+C (Windows) or CMD+C (MAC).
 This is usefull if you want to stop it early or need access to blender again to change settings.
-(While running Blender is unresponsive)
+(While running, Blender is unresponsive)

 Now you can run as many simulations as you like.
 The addon will clean old data up before starting a new run.
 However rename your old "gameoflife_out" folder to keep the previous run.